evilsocket/opensnitch/wiki/Rules.md

 - Disable unprivileged namespaces to prevent rules bypass

   If `/proc/sys/kernel/unprivileged_userns_clone` is set to 1, change it to 0.

-Until we obtain the checksum of a binary, it's better to set it to 0.
+  Or enable checksums verifying from the Preferences -> Nodes -> Rules.

 ### For servers